Shachi-class patrol vessel (2026): Construction

 The deal for the construction of 11 ships was signed on 30 March 2023 by Ministry of Defence with Goa Shipyard (GSL) and Garden Reach Shipbuilders & Engineers (GRSE) for a total value of ₹9781 crore.
 Of the 11 ships, seven will be designed, developed and manufactured by GSL and four by GRSE.
 The delivery of the ships is scheduled to commence from September 2026.
 The order value share for the Goa Shipyard (GSL) is ₹6200 crore while that of Garden Reach Shipbuilders & Engineers (GRSE) is ₹3500 crore.

 The first ship is expected to be delivered within 44 months from the date of signing the contract with the final delivery to be complete within seven and half years.

 On the same date, MoD also ordered 13 units of BEL Lynx-U2 Fire Control Radar worth ₹1700 crore for the NGOPV programme.

 On 24 February and 27 March 2024, GRSE and GSL began the construction of the first two of their respective NGOPVs with the steel cutting ceremony.

 On 8 February 2025, MoD placed an order for 28 BEL EON-51 FCS, worth ₹642 crore, to complement AK-630s onboard 11 NGOPVs and 3 Cadet Training Ships.

 Keel for the second and third OPV (Y1281 and Y1822) from Goa Shipyard's lot was laid at Yeoman Shipyard (YMSPL), Ratnagiri on 23 March 2025.
 The main hull blocks of the vessels would be fabricated at YMSPL's Ratnagiri facility as part of GSL’s build strategy.

+The first ship, Shachi, was launched on 31 March 2026 by Mrs Shagun Sobti, in the presence of VAdm Tarun Sobti, Deputy Chief of the Naval Staff at Goa Shipyard.

+The first ship from M/S GRSE, Sanghmitra, was launched on 20 May 2026.

+The second ship from the GRSE lot, Shruti was launched on 11 August 2026.